yoshisuga/MAME4iOS/README.md

 ## Game Controller Support

-Pair your MFI, Xbox, or Dual Shock controller with your iOS device, and it should 'just work'.
+Pair your MFi, Xbox, or Dual Shock controller with your iOS device, and it should 'just work'.
 Up to 4 controllers are supported.

 ### Hotkey combinations (while in-game)